top of page

 As students get older, they are encouraged to try two of Kelso's choices before coming to an adult for help when they are faced with a small problem.

-The "Zones of Regulation" curriculum provides students with tools to identify and categorize emotions, an essential step in self regulation.
+The "Zones of Regulation" and the Mood Meter are tools that provide students with tools to identify and categorize emotions, an essential step in self regulation.

 Things you might hear from your student about our lessons:

-Blue Zone: When we are in the "blue zone," we have low energy.
+Blue Zone: When we are in the "blue zone," we have low energy and feelings are not pleasant.
 We might feel sad, sick, or tired.
 It is expected that we will be in the blue zone when we are sick or had something sad happen to us.
 It's okay to be in the blue zone, but we don't want to live here all the time.
 We want to find a way to raise our energy.

-Yellow Zone: When we are in the "yellow zone," we have a high amount of energy.
-We might feel silly, excited, or upset.
-It is expected that we will be in the yellow zone when we are at recess, something exciting has happened, or something annoying happens.
-It is okay to be in the yellow zone, but we don't want to live here all the time.
-We want to find a way to lower our energy.
+Yellow Zone: When we are in the "yellow zone," we have a high amount of energy, but our feelings are still pleasant.
+We might feel silly or excited.
+IIt is okay to be in the yellow zone, but we don't want to live here all the time.
+It's exhausting and it can be hard to problem solve as our energy gets higher and higher.
+We might want to find a way to lower our energy.

 Expected/Unexpected Behaviors: Expectations change based on where we are and who we are with, not based on how we feel.
 We have thoughts about other people, just like they have thoughts about us.
 When we do expected things, people tend to have good or comfortable thoughts about us.
 When we do things that are unexpected, people might have uncomfortable thoughts about us.
 People are more likely to want to be around others who do expected behaviors.